ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to use eZFS2 all you have to do is to update your ``file.ini.append.php`` file.
-This can even be a hot change while your site running on production.
+This can even be a hot change while your site is running on production.

 Before 4.1 you had the following configuration :